All about our landscape and gardening services

 - supplies of hanging baskets and bedding schemes which are changed twice each year

 We survey our trees every three years and these are completed in three phases, all during the growing season to determine the trees’ health and the required maintenance for the coming year.
-We do this in liaison with a number of contractors (we’re currently working to procure contracts for tree inspections and tree maintenance).
+We do this in liaison with several contractors.

 - Emergency tree work will usually be addressed within 24 hours depending on the circumstances